Maybe you are wondering if your age, education, location, or skills as a writer makes a difference.

 Now that we know the fears and limiting beliefs holding us back, how do we move forward to write and publish our books?

-Believing in yourself is the first step towards becoming successful.
+Believing in yourself is the first step toward becoming successful.
 Whether you’re starting big or starting small, you will only succeed once you dare to believe that you can make it.

 The first positive affirmation should come from yourself.
 Speak kindly to yourself.
 Talk yourself up.
 Celebrate yourself and each small milestone.